Have a Google Cardboard or Dodocase VR Popup Viewer?

 CLICK HERE TO TOUR DR. JANE'S GOMBE HOME

 Did you know that when Dr. Jane first came to Gombe National Park to observe chimpanzees, her mother, Vanne, was with her?
-Find out what else she brought along.

 At first, the chimpanzees fled whenever they saw Jane.
 But she persisted, watching from a distance with binoculars, and gradually the chimpanzees allowed her closer.
 One day in November 1960 she saw chimpanzees David Greybeard and Goliath strip leaves off twigs to make tools for fishing termites out of a termite mound.
 Up until this time, scientists thought humans were the only species to make tools, but here was evidence to the contrary!